 Decide how to pay.
 You’ll be taken to a page that tells you how many points or dollars your travel choices will cost, and you can choose how many points you want to spend.
 The rest will be charged to your Chase credit card.

-If you have the Chase Sapphire Preferred or the Chase Sapphire Reserve, you can also transfer points to Chase’s hotel and airline partners at a 1:1 ratio.
+If you have Chase Sapphire Preferred or Chase Sapphire Reserve, you can also transfer points to Chase’s hotel and airline partners at a 1:1 ratio.
 You may be able to find better deals that way, in some cases.